-The cc-pVDZ basis set gives different results in determining the molecular orbitals of chlorophyllb.
+The cc-pVDZ basis set gives the different results in determining the molecular orbitals of chlorophyll-b.
 The number of molecular orbitals using this basis set is 1278 pieces.
-The energy range starts from -1272.842 eV until 71.062 eV.
-We obtained 244 and 1034 occupied orbital and unoccupied orbitals respectively.
+The energy range starts from -1272.842 eV until 71.062 eV .
+We obtained 244 and 1034 occupied orbital and unoccupied orbitals.

-From Fig. 7, we can see only few orbitals of chlorophyll-b molecules that will influence the determination of UV-Vis spectrum.
-It also shows similar results when using LANL2DZ basis set, that the orbital molecules mostly at the main group.
-Although there are differences in the number and the shape of the molecular orbitals, the differences are constituted by a wave function which is created by the basis set used.
+In figure 7, we can see only few orbital of chlorophyll-b molecules that will influence the determination of UV-Vis spectrum.
+Figure 7 also shows the similar result when using LANL2DZ basis set, that the orbital molecules mostly at the main group.
+Although, there are differences in the number and the shape of the molecular orbitals the differences are constituted by a wave function which is created by the basis set used.